gobelins-axis/axis-api/README.md

 An API to help creators building their game for our Axis machine.

 This API will allow you to use our custom controllers with a very few lines of code, and emulate them easily with your keyboard and a gamepad.

 You will also be able to play around with the all the LEDS that are inside the machine.

-If you want to create a multiplayer game, Axis API as already some features ready to go to simplify all the logic.
+If you want to create a multiplayer game, Axis API already has some features ready to go for you.

-To increase competitivity in your game, you can also use our leaderboard system, it's all quite simple to use and very flexible.
+To increase competitivity in your game, you can also use our leaderboard system.

+**It's all quite simple to use and very flexible.**

 ## Axis Machine